 How Their Careers Complement Each Other

-Craig’s background in finance and Lydia’s role covering business and economics at Fox Business Network create an interesting professional dynamic at home.
+Craig’s background in wealth management at Morgan Stanley and Lydia’s role covering business and economics at Fox Business Network create an interesting professional dynamic at home.
 She reports on the markets and financial stories he likely follows closely in his own work every day.
-It gives them a natural common language even though their jobs are very different in practice.

 Lydia Hu Children – Daughter Everleigh & Son